samueltenka/stronglenses/report.markdown

 ![random forest importances](/discussion/figures/rf_importances.png)

+The above visualization shows how important each feature is.
+Since the features are the RGB bitmap values for each pixel (hence 64 x 64 x 3 in number), we can visualize the importance map itself as a bitmap image.
+Thus, a bright blue patch in the upper left corner would indicate that the blueness of the astronomical image in the upper left corner is especially discriminative.

 In particular, we are surprised that it seems rotation asymmetric.
 Could this reveal a behavior of the simulator we had overlooked?